 Will it Run?

-After reattaching the battery cable, I pulled in the choke, hit the starter and in 3 spins the Grey Ghost came back to life.
+After reattaching the battery cable, I pulled in the choke, hit the starter and in 3 spins the Silver Ghost came back to life.